The Client-centred Blog

 Do you experience continuous partial attention?

-Consultant Linda Stone coined the term, ‘Continuous partial attention’.
-She noticed that many people have developed a habit of continuously dividing their attention amongst multiple things.
+Business consultant Linda Stone coined the term, ‘Continuous partial attention’.
+She noticed that many people have developed a habit of continuously dividing their attention among multiple things.

-This is not ‘multi-tasking’ in a positive way but rather a fear driven state of not wanting to miss out on anything.
+She was not referring to ‘multi-tasking’ in a positive way but rather operating from a fear driven state of not wanting to miss out on anything.

-This state stifles reflection, contemplation, decision making, productivity, and affects relationships.
+This kind of state stifles reflection, contemplation, decision making, productivity, and negatively affects relationships.
 And aren’t these all key factors in both how wisely you use your time and your quality of life?

 Where does better time management really come from?